Christian University First to Renew its Lawsuit Over HHS Mandate Calls “Accommodation” a Farce

 WASHINGTON, DC – Today, Colorado Christian University (CCU) became the first non-profit organization to renew its lawsuit challenging the HHS abortion-drug mandate’s “accommodation,” which still forces the Christian university to violate its deeply held religious beliefs or pay crippling fines.
 The new challenge comes just weeks after the final rule was announced in June.

-“The bureaucrats’ proposed solution does not solve anything,” said Eric Baxter, Senior Counsel at the Becket Fund for Religious Liberty, which represents CCU in this matter.
+“The bureaucrats’ proposed solution does not solve anything,” said Eric Baxter, Senior Counsel at Becket, which represents CCU in this matter.
 “CCU is still forced to participate in the government’s scheme to provide free access to abortion-causing drugs and devices.”

 Earlier this year, the U.S. District Court for the District of Colorado dismissed CCU’s challenge while waiting for the administration to issue final regulations responding to the religious objections of non-profit organizations.
 Under those now-released regulations, organizations like CCU are excused from directly paying for abortion-causing drugs and devices only if they “designate” another organization to do the same thing they cannot do directly.
 They and their health care plan remain the central cog in the government’s scheme.